Death toll from south Iran explosion rises

-Director General of Hormozgan Province's Crisis Management said on Sunday morning that 18 people were killed following the explosion that rocked the Shahid Rajaee Port on Saturday.
+The Director General of Hormozgan Province's Crisis Management said on Monday that 46 people have lost their lives following the explosion that rocked the Shahid Rajaee Port on Saturday.

+According to him, 1,072 of the injured in the incident have been discharged after receiving medical care, and 138 are still hospitalized.

+On Saturday, a powerful blast rocked the port of Shahid Rajaee in Hormozgan Province after a fuel tanker exploded for reasons still under investigation.

 MP/